Home

 The Kansas Department of Revenue states, "In order to protect against any possible violation of the self-incrimination constitutional protection, a dealer is not required to give his/her name or address when purchasing stamps and the Business Tax Bureau is prohibited from sharing any information relating to the purchase of drug tax stamps with law enforcement or anyone else.
 The stamps must be affixed to the drugs when they are seized to prevent tax liability.
 Payment of the drug tax (the purchase and affixation of stamps) is due immediately upon acquisition or possession by the dealer.
 The stamps are valid for 3 months from the date of issuance.
 If drugs are seized without stamps or the stamps which are affixed have expired, the possessor is liable for payment for the tax as well as a penalty of 100% of the assessment."

 But, there is still hope in other states.
-Recently, a number of "drug courts" have appeared within the criminal justice system to deal directly with those accused of illicit drug possession or nonviolent crimes committed by drug users.
+Recently, a number of "drug courts" have appeared within the criminal justice system to deal directly with those accused of illegal drug possession or nonviolent crimes committed by drug users.
 The idea of the drug courts is to substitute mandatory treatment for incarceration.
-In addition, use of illegal drugs by employees is down as percentages of positive tests for drugs has dropped from 13.6-percent in 1988 to 4.5-percent in 2003.
-Of course these statistics could also mean than drug users are getting more technologically advanced by using more sophisticated means of cheating and beating the drug tests.
+In addition, use of illegal drugs by employees is down as percentages of positive tests for illegal drugs has dropped from 13.6-percent in 1988 to 4.5-percent in 2003.
+Of course these statistics could also mean than illegal drug users are getting more technologically advanced by using more sophisticated means of cheating and beating the drug tests.

-© COPYRIGHT 2021 ALL RIGHTS RESERVED Drug Alcohol Rehab Now
+© COPYRIGHT 2005 - 2010 ALL RIGHTS RESERVED DrugAlcohol-rehab.com